containerd/containerd/README.md

 $ source ./contrib/autocomplete/ctr
 ```

+#### Distribution of `ctr` autocomplete for bash and zsh

+For bash, copy the `contrib/autocomplete/ctr` script into
+`/etc/bash_completion.d/` and rename it to `ctr`.
+The `zsh_autocomplete`
+file is also available and can be used similarly for zsh users.

+Provide documentation to users to `source` this file into their shell if
+you don't place the autocomplete file in a location where it is automatically
+loaded for the user's shell environment.

 ### CRI

 `cri` is a [containerd](https://containerd.io/) plugin implementation of the Kubernetes [container runtime interface (CRI)](https://github.com/kubernetes/cri-api/blob/master/pkg/apis/runtime/v1alpha2/api.proto).
 With it, you are able to use containerd as the container runtime for a Kubernetes cluster.